alexandervantrijffel/streamrs/README.md

 To interact with the Fluvio cluster, install the Fluvio CLI.

-Make sure to add $HOME/.fvm/bin and $HOME/.fluvio/bin to your PATH.
+Make sure to add $HOME/.fvm/bin and $HOME/.fluvio/bin to your PATH before running these commands:

 ```shell
 curl -fsS https://hub.infinyon.cloud/install/install.sh | bash